-- Has developed and promotes a culture of behaviour based on shared values, high ethical principles and good conduct underpinned by the following: - Members' code of conduct - Officers' code of conduct - Protocol on member/officer relations - Gifts and Hospitality Code of Practice for Members and Officers - Members' Register of Interests - Protocol for Members on dealing with planning matters - Provides a comprehensive Elected Member induction programme which includes Code of Conduct training. - Additional Member training is provided supported by a dedicated budget for Member training. - Has approved arrangements for dealing with complaints that a councillor has breached the Code of Conduct. - Has a Standards Committee, which is not politically biased, with responsibility for standards and probity issues. - Is able to monitor and investigate officer behaviour through its corporate complaints procedure. - On a quarterly basis reminds Members to keep their Register of Interests up to date.
+- Has developed and promotes a culture of behaviour based on shared values, high ethical principles and good conduct underpinned by the following: - o Members' code of conduct - Officers' code of conduct - Protocol on member/officer relations - o Gifts and Hospitality Code of Practice for Members and Officers - o Members' Register of Interests - o Protocol for Members on dealing with planning matters - Provides a comprehensive Elected Member induction programme which includes Code of Conduct training. - Has a Code of Conduct guidance note for Members. - Carried out a review and public consultation of the Code of Conduct in 2021. - Additional Member training is provided supported by a dedicated budget for Member training. - Has approved arrangements for dealing with complaints that a councillorhas breached the Code of Conduct. - Has a Standards Committee, which is not politically biased, with responsibility for standards and probity issues. - Is able to monitor and investigate officer behaviour through its corporate complaints procedure.

 - Maintains a register of gifts and hospitality for Officers and Members, which is reported to Standards Committee on an annual basis.
-The register of gifts and hospitality for Members is now published on the Council's website on a quarterly basis. - Has an Audit Committee which has overall responsibility for the Council's governance and risk management arrangements. - Has approved a Counter Fraud and Corruption Strategy, including whistleblowing procedures during 2019/20 and will be introducing appropriate arrangements for an Officers' Register of Interests during 2020/21.
-Fraud awareness training will be delivered to Officers and Members and the Strategy published on the Council's website. - Has developed new guidance for Officers in respect of establishing partnerships and the governance and ongoing monitoring of these. - Has clear role specifications within the Constitution in respect of the Head of Paid Service, Chief Financial Officer and Monitoring Officer. - Has introduced a Gedling Employee, Manager and Leader Standard which sets out behaviours expected by employees. - Conducts annual Personal Development Reviews which include a review of behaviours in the workplace. - Requires reports to be considered for legal and financial implications and signed off on behalf of the Chief Financial Officer and Monitoring Officer with a new template agreed to ensure that the details of review and approval are documented on the report. - Has set out a Data Breach Management Policy within the Information Security Policy. - Ensures commitment to paying the national minimum wage. - Complies with the Public Contracts Regulations 2015 during procurement activity for the carrying out of works or provision of supplies or services. - Has continued to progress a comprehensive review of the Constitution during 2019/20 which will be completed during 2020/21. - Has conducted a review of the Council's Equalities Policy during 2019/20 and will introduce a new Policy, including reasonable adjustments during 2020/21. - Has an approved Modern Slavery and Human Trafficking Transparency Statement and Modern Slavery Policy. - Has put in place measures to respond to the GDPR and Data Protection Act requirements, including appointing a Data Protection Officer and deputy.
+The register of gifts and hospitality for Members is now published on the Council's website on a quarterly basis. - Has an Audit Committee which has overall responsibility for the Council's governance and risk management arrangements. - Has approved a Counter Fraud and Corruption Strategy, including whistleblowing procedures during 2019/20 and will be developing appropriate arrangements for an Officers' Register of Interests during 2021/22.
+Fraud awareness training will be delivered to Officers and Members and the Strategy is published on the Council's website. - Has developed new guidance for Officers in respect of establishing partnerships and the governance and ongoing monitoring of these. - Has clear role specifications within the Constitution in respect of the Head of Paid Service, Chief Financial Officer and Monitoring Officer. - Has introduced a Gedling Employee, Manager and Leader Standard which sets out behaviours expected by employees. - Conducts annual Personal Development Reviews which include a review of behaviours in the workplace. - Requires reports to be considered for legal and financial implications and signed off on behalf of the Chief Financial Officer and Monitoring Officer with a template agreed to ensure that the details of review and approval are documented on the report. - Has set out a Data Breach Management Policy within the Information Security Policy. - Ensures commitment to paying the national minimum wage. - Complies with the Public Contracts Regulations 2015 during procurement activity for the carrying out of works or provision of supplies or services. - Has completed a comprehensive review of the Constitution during 2021/22 with training to be delivered in 2022/23 - Has adopted a new Equalities Policy , including reasonable adjustments in 2021/22. - Has prepared an Equality Framework and Action Plan to be implemented from 2021/22. - Has an approved Modern Slavery and Human TraffickingTransparency Statement and Modern Slavery Policy. - Has put in place measures to respond to the GDPR and Data Protection Act requirements, including appointing a Data Protection Officer and deputy.